What to look for in a new Awarding Organisation

 It’s reasonable to ask:

-• Is recognition confirmed for the exact standard you deliver, and within the appropriate Subject Sector Area (SSA)?
+Is recognition confirmed for the exact standard you deliver?

-A strong partner is transparent about regulation and helps you navigate it with confidence.
+A strong Awarding Organisation is transparent about regulation and helps you navigate it with confidence.

-3. Sector expertise: do they really understand education?
+3. Sector expertise: do they really understand the sectors?

-• Understanding professional practice, not just assessment criteria.
+Understanding professional practice, not just the written requirements

 4. Flexibility: can the Assessment work with your programme, not against it?